 Marilyn Monroe's Mental Health Legacy Revealed

-Next month marks 100 years since the birth of Marilyn Monroe, celebrated by a major exhibition at the National Portrait Gallery, a BFI film season, and several new books, including Andrew Wilson's I Wanna Be Loved By You – Marilyn Monroe, A Life in 100 Takes.
-This biography highlights an often-overlooked aspect of her life: her advocacy for mental health.
-Now, this legacy is honoured with the new Marilyn Monroe Mental Health for the Arts Program at Mount Sinai Hospital in New York, funded by a $100,000 donation from Lori Hall.
+It is 100 years since the birth of Marilyn Monroe, marked by a major exhibition at the National Portrait Gallery, a film season at the BFI, and several new books, including I Wanna Be Loved By You – Marilyn Monroe, A Life in 100 Takes.
+One often overlooked aspect of her biography is her support for mental health sufferers, a legacy now honoured with the launch of the Marilyn Monroe Mental Health for the Arts Program at Mount Sinai Hospital in New York.

 Monroe's interest in mental health was deeply personal.
-Her maternal grandfather, Otis, died of general paresis from syphilis in an institution.
-Her grandmother, Della, suffered manic-depressive psychosis and attempted to smother baby Marilyn, later dying in a state hospital.
-Her mother, Gladys, diagnosed with schizophrenia, placed Marilyn in foster care 12 days after birth.
-For years, Marilyn feared she inherited their illnesses.
-'For a long time I was scared I'd find out that I was like my mother and end up in the crazy house,' she said.
+Her maternal grandfather, Otis, died in an institution aged 43 from syphilis of the brain.
+Her grandmother, Della, suffered from manic-depressive psychosis and attempted to smother baby Marilyn.
+Della was committed and died in a state hospital.
+Marilyn's mother, Gladys, was diagnosed with schizophrenia and placed Marilyn in foster care 12 days after her birth.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list

-In unpublished letters, Dr Ralph Greenson, her last psychoanalyst, wrote that her dependence on sleeping pills 'was her way of escaping the miseries of life.'
-He concluded, 'Marilyn was a bottomless well: one could not fill her, with all the deep, deep holes her lack of family had left her with.'
-Marilyn sought analysis from 1951, encouraged by Lee Strasberg.
-In 1956, she underwent therapy with Anna Freud in London, who diagnosed her with 'emotional instability, exaggerated impulsiveness, tendency to depression, paranoid with schizophrenic elements.'
-Another doctor believed she had bipolar disorder.
+The abuse contributed to Monroe's dependence on drugs, initially for endometriosis but later to ease psychological distress.
+Her therapist, Dr Ralph Greenson, wrote after her death that sleeping pills 'was her way of escaping the miseries of life', adding that 'Marilyn was a bottomless well: one could not fill her, with all the deep, deep holes her lack of family had left her with.'

 Pickt after-article banner — collaborative shopping lists app with family illustration